Monarch Butterfly Migration Is Simply Magical

-Monarch butterflies from east of the Rocky Mountains head to a 30-by-50-mile patch of forest in the mountains of south-central Mexico, and those west of the Rockies winter in southern California.
+Monarch butterflies from east of the Rocky Mountains head to a 30-by-50-mile patch of forest in the mountains of south-central Mexico.
+Those west of the Rockies winter in southern California.
 The only exception in the contiguous U.S. is a non-migratory population in southern Florida.
 There, monarchs continue to breed and produce caterpillars year-round.

 But monarchs just don’t flap their wings and head south.
 With a cruising speed of 12 mph, they would be exhausted after a short journey if they didn’t adequately prepare.
 In fact, many monarchs arrive in Mexico five times fatter than when they started.
 So how do they do it?
-First of all, it’s important to know there are three to six generations of monarchs each year, and only one of those generations makes the monarch butterfly migration journey.
+First of all, it’s important to know there are three to six generations of monarchs each year.
+Only one of those super generations makes the monarch butterfly migration journey.

-One of the great mysteries of this journey is that no monarch making the trip has ever traveled the route before.
+One of the great mysteries of the monarch butterfly migration journey is that no monarch making the trip has ever traveled the route before.
 How they know where to go and how to get there continues to baffle the scientific world.
 Although they may not have understood it, this migratory phenomenon was well known to the regions’ ancient cultures.
 Monarchs and other butterflies appear on pre-Columbian Meso-American Indian art and embroidery.
 Yet, the monarchs’ wintering grounds were not discovered by modern scientists until the mid-1970s.